okx/okexchain-docs/core-concepts/staking-rewards-algorithm/distr.md

 Put briefly, active withdrawal is when the user actively conducts the withdrawal transaction themselves, while passive withdrawal conversely means that the user conducts an action not related to withdrawing, for example staking or voting, that triggers a change to the validator and triggers an automatic withdrawal.

-However, due to a truncation precision issue with claiming rewards-if the reward amount contains decimals-the user will receive the amount up to the tenth decimal place (0.1), while everything from the hundredths place (0.01..) and on will be distributed to the community pool.
-For example, if the user has 1.55 OKT from V_1 node, 0.39 OKT from V_2 node and 24.305 OKT from V_3 node, the amount claimed and distributed to the community pool would look like this:
+However, due to a truncation precision issue with claiming rewards-if the reward amount contains decimals-the user will receive the amount up to the  4 place (0.0001), while everything from the 5 place (0.00001..) and on will be distributed to the community pool.
+For example, if the user has 1.55211 OKT from V_1 node, 0.39211 OKT from V_2 node and 24.30345 OKT from V_3 node, the amount claimed and distributed to the community pool would look like this:

-- Amount claimed by user: 1.5 + 0.3 + 24.3 = 26.1 OKT
+- Amount claimed by user: 1.5521 + 0.3921 + 24.3034 = 26.2476 OKT

-- Amount distributed to pool: 0.05 + 0.09 + 0.005 = 0.145 OKT
+- Amount distributed to pool: 0.00001 + 0.00001 + 0.00005 = 0.00007 OKT

 Truncation precision can be adjusted through community proposal governance.
 The current truncation precision setting can be viewed on the command line.